-Singapore’s business environment has minimal bureaucracy and most industries do not require a license to be function.
+Singapore’s business environment has minimal bureaucracy.
+Most industries do not require a license to be function.
 However, to start a business in Singapore, if your business is covered by a licensing requirement, we can assist you in obtaining it.
 We can help you through this process during a free Singapore company registration consultation.

-Singapore companies that expect to exceed S$1 million in taxable turnover in the next 12 months are required by law to register for GST (also known as sales tax or value added tax).
-Other companies with annual taxable turnover less than S$1 million are not required to register for GST but can still register voluntarily if it suits your needs.
+Singapore companies that expect to exceed S$1 million in taxable turnover in the next 12 months are required, by law, to register for GST (also known as sales tax or value-added tax).
+Other companies with annual taxable turnover less than S$1 million are not required to register for GST.
+However, you can still register voluntarily if it suits your needs.

-Web services are the silent but vital backbone in today’s internet-driven world for everything from email to news feeds.
+Web services are the silent but vital backbone in today’s internet-driven world for everything.
+This is applicable from email to news feeds.
 For all business owners who have just started a local Singapore company, we provide web services that meet your needs and expectation.

-If you or any of your foreign team members or even your family members who plan for relocating to Singapore, we can assist you in applying for a suitable work pass or visa.
+If you, or any of your foreign team members are planning to relocate to Singapore, we can assist you in applying for a suitable work pass or visa.
 Call +65 6493 2970 for a free Singapore company registration consultation.

-Ensure that you are staying in compliance with Singapore company regulations (ACRA and IRAS) on an ongoing basis, as well as avoid unnecessary penalties or losses due to carelessness in the process to incorporate a company in Singapore.
-We provide a range of services from accounting, tax compliance, corporate secretary, HR payroll, and recruitment services, so you can focus on managing your business and enjoying the fruits of your hard work.
+Ensure that you are staying in compliance with Singapore company regulations (ACRA and IRAS) on an ongoing basis.
+This will help you to avoid unnecessary penalties or losses due to carelessness in the process to incorporate a company in Singapore.
+We provide a range of services from accounting, tax compliance, corporate secretary, HR payroll, and recruitment services.
+We allow you to focus on managing your business and enjoying the fruits of your hard work.